 What is the difference between 5G home internet and satellite internet?

 Fixed unlimited wireless internet service is the most similar to satellite internet service out of all of the most common forms of internet service. it includes DSL, cable, fibre optic, and satellite.
 This is because both require the installation of equipment on top of your home.
 Then they receive signals from external sources.
 There are some differences between these two forms of internet service.
 Satellite internet is created through the connection of a satellite dish to an orbiting satellite.
 An antenna on the roof of your house is connected.
-While 5g works through and different kinds of networks with totally different infrastructure.
+While 5g works through different kinds of networks with totally different infrastructures.